Using the Business Service Level Policy

 - You can also enter a new SLA Custom Alert Code directly into the Service Level Policy Rule line item.

-- Refer to Alert Codes for more information on adding a new alert code.
+- For more information on adding a new alert code, refer to Alert Codes.